Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-07-dash-deployment-AWS-elastic-beanstalk.md

 ---
 layout: post
 title: Dash app deployment on AWS Elastic Beanstalk
-description: tutorial blog post
+subtitle: tutorial blog post
-image: assets/images/stefan-stefancik-257625-unsplash.jpg
+thumbnail-img: assets/images/stefan-stefancik-257625-unsplash.jpg
 ---

 I'm writing this as a tutorial.
 It will be refined.